What is life insurance?

-This benefit can be used to help with things like mortgage payments, household bills, school fees or maintain your family’s lifestyle.
+This benefit can be used to help with things like mortgage payments, household bills, school fees or maintaining your family’s lifestyle.

 With ahm life insurance, you can also choose to add the following:

-- Permanently Unable to Work cover – a lump sum benefit if you’re involved in an accident or suffer an illness that means you’ll be unable to ever work in an occupation you’re suited for.
+- Permanently Unable to Work cover – a lump sum benefit if you’re involved in an accident or suffer an illness where you’ve been continuously unable to work for at least 3 months and you’ll be unable to ever work in any occupation.